Shinto shrine: Taisha-zukuri

-The honden normally has a 2×2 ken footprint (12.46 × 12.46 m in Izumo Taisha's case), with an entrance on the gabled end.
+The normally has a 2×2 footprint (12.46 × 12.46 m in Izumo Taisha's case), with an entrance on the gabled end.
 The stairs to the honden are covered by a cypress bark roof.
-The oldest extant example of the style is Kamosu Jinja's honden in Shimane Prefecture, built in the 16th century.
+The oldest extant example of the style is Kamosu Jinja's in Shimane Prefecture, built in the 16th century.

 Other styles

 Many other architectural styles exist, most of them rare.